Remote Control Schema

 The endpoint path is arbitrary but must be an HTTP(S) endpoint.
 For example: https://your-control-host.net/maa/reportStatus

-The controlled MAA needs to fill this endpoint into the Report Status Endpoint
+The controlled MAA must enter this endpoint in the Task Reporting Endpoint

-This endpoint must be able to accept a Content-Type=application/json
+This endpoint must accept a POST request with Content-Type=application/json

-POST request and must be able to accept the following JSON as the request content:
+and must accept the following JSON as request content:

 {